-Engineered wood: is more in use today because it uses the best pieces of wood which are glued, compressed and laminated together.
-It is more stable and less susceptible to swelling or shrinkage that natural timber.
+Engineered wood: is more in use today because it uses the best pieces of wood which are glued, compressed, and laminated together.
+It is more stable and less susceptible to swelling or shrinkage than natural timber.
 It has improved acoustics and thermal performance and runs right through the life of a building.
 The energy required to create wooden frames is much less than PVC.
 Did you know that 43% more waste is generated while making PVC windows?.

-Summary: Timber door and windows look great & last a very long time provided you look after them properly.
+Summary: Timber doors and windows look great & last a very long time provided you look after them properly.
 However, it will stretch your pockets as compared to UPVC, especially if you go for hardwood.
 That, according to us, is a small price to pay to live in the home of your dreams.